Essentia-Services-Development/POC/README.md

 Every project on the IDEA Engine is unique, and the platform acknowledges this.
 Depending on project specifics such as geographical location, category (individual, community, business), and sector, it undergoes a tailored workflow, ensuring optimal results.

+## Development Concept
+At a very high level, IDEA Engine AI is about providing a complete and common system architecture for high-performing desktop, mobile, and cloud applications with Rust.

+Why?
+Because we think Rust is a transformative language, environment, and ecosystem that provides the necessary building blocks for building next generation desktop, mobile, and cloud applications.

+The "Cargo" way to think about it, is that IDEA Engine AI is about making desktop, mobile, and cloud Cargo features.

+Our aim is to develop from the ground up new solution using Rust, Tauri, Native Web Components, and SurrealDB.

-Powering the IDEA Engine is a robust technological foundation:
+### Powering the IDEA Engine is a robust technological foundation:

 - Cloud and AI Services: Microsoft Azure, Azure OpenAI, Azure Machine Learning
 - Azure Kubernetes microservice architecture using Docker containers